Yinhao-c/Qyavix/README.md

 Designed for developers who enjoy minimalism, want rapid prototyping, or are learning front-end framework principles.

-You can call the website I have built: https://cdn.sveltecore.cyh.us.kg/SvelteCore.js.
-The URL may be invalid.
-I suggest you test it in advance.

 ⚠️ Disclaimer: This project is independent and NOT affiliated with the official Svelte framework.
 The name "Svelte" is used to convey that this framework is slim, lightweight, and elegant.